agoda-com/teldrassil/gradledependencytreeplugin/Readme.md

        gradle generateGradleDependencyReport

-4. After the tasks completes, you should have a `dependencies` folder in the root folder of your module, this folder should contain a `.diagram` file which contains  json formatted text.
+4. After the tasks completes, you should have a `diagrams` folder in the root folder of your module, this folder should contain a `.diagram` file which contains  json formatted text.
 If you have the **Teldrassil** IDE plugin installed, clicking on this `.diagram` file should render your dependency graph as shown below.

 <img src="images/sample_gradle_dependency_graph_rendered.png" alt="Sample Dependency Graph"/>